-Understanding the mechanisms of the relative-age effects on students’ educational outcomes and how they propagate themselves across time, and over a variety of factors, would be helpful in forming sound educational policy.
+Finally, research investigating the mechanisms of relative-age effects on students’ educational outcomes, how they propagate themselves across time, and over a variety of factors, would also be helpful for forming sound educational policy.

 Summary and policy advice

-The author thanks an anonymous referee and the IZA World of Labor editors for many helpful suggestions on earlier drafts.
-Previous work of the author together with Kelly Bedard and Stephen Lipscomb contains a larger number of background references for the material presented here and has been used intensively in all major parts of this article , , .
+The authors thank an anonymous referee and the IZA World of Labor editors for many helpful suggestions on earlier drafts.
+Previous work of the authors together with Kelly Bedard, David Figlio, Krzysztof Karbownik, and Stephen Lipscomb contains a larger number of background references for the material presented here and has been used intensively in all major parts of this article , , .
 Version 2 of the article significantly updates the figures, text, and reference lists.